GitCoder052023/StreamNet/README.md

    - Install and start MongoDB.
    - Open MongoDB Compass or your shell.
    - Create a new connection using: `mongodb://localhost:27017`.
-   - Create a database named `LChat` with the following collections:
+   - Create a database named `StreamNet` with the following collections:
      - `Users` – for user accounts.
      - `Messages` – for chat messages.
      - `otps` – for OTP verification codes.